jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To most people, corner stores only house quick conveniences.
 To kids, they are wonderlands of comics and candy, magical spaces where imagination and sweetness live in harmony.

-I loved buying a comic and a treat.
+I loved visiting my local store and buying a comic and a treat.
 I would casually browse the options, make a selection, and hand over cash to the kind shop owner.
 A slice from the pizzeria next door always completed the perfect day.

 But there lived a real super-villain.